UMNLibraries/dotenv_switch/README.md

 # Python Dotenv Switch
 Enables switching between sourced `.env` files based on the environment defined in `$APP_ENV`.

 ## Usage

+### Basic automatic loading
-Basic usage in Python - ensure the `$APP_ENV` environment variable is set and a corresponding `.env.$APP_ENV` file exists.
+Basic automatic usage in Python - ensure the `$APP_ENV` environment variable is set and a corresponding `.env.$APP_ENV` file exists.

 If not set or empty, `$APP_ENV` defaults to `test`.